cloudflare/cloudflare-docs/content/analytics/graphql-api/tutorials/end-customer-analytics/index.md

 In this example, we are going to use the GraphQL Analytics API to to query aggregated metrics about HTTP events by hostname over a specific period of time.

 The following API call will request the number of visits and edge response bytes for the custom hostname `hostname.example.com` over a four day period.
-Be sure to replace `CLOUDFLARE_ZONE_ID` AND `CLOUDFLARE_API_TOKEN` with your email and API credentials, and adjust the `datetime_geq` and `datetime_leq` values as needed.
+Be sure to replace `CLOUDFLARE_ZONE_ID` AND `CLOUDFLARE_API_TOKEN` with your zone ID and API credentials, and adjust the `datetime_geq` and `datetime_leq` values as needed.

 ## API Call